SBerkebile7/C9-Professional-README-Generator/README.md

 # C9-Professional-README-Generator

 ## Purpose
-A website that allows users to search for multiple cities and see what the weather in each area is like over a 5-day period.
+A node.js file that allows users to build a professional looking README.md file.

 ## Built With
 * HTML